rryam/RRAnalyticsKit/README.md

 RRAnalyticsKit.publish(event: .onClickButton(ButtonText.evaluate), metadata: metadata)
 ```

-For a SwiftUI's lifecycle, you can use `View.sendViewData(with:onAppear:onDisappear:)` -
+For a SwiftUI view's lifecycle, you can use `View.sendViewData(with:onAppear:onDisappear:)` -

 ```swift
 struct ContentView: View {